mjbear/mjbear/README.md

 # Hello there! :wave:

-:telescope: I contribute and collaborate in various online presences to help out, utilize what I'm learning, and continue learning new things.
+:telescope: I contribute and collaborate to open source projects in various online presences to help out others, utilize what I'm learning, and continue learning new things.

 I've met some bright, passionate, and talented people in the process! :bow: